rugsandbrains/planeTunnel/README.md

 # planeTunnel
 Game From HackDFW 2016

-CLick fervishly to dig through the Earth!
+CLick feverishly to dig through the Earth!